-Brookfield is a global alternative asset manager focused on real estate, infrastructure, power and private equity, and is interlisted on the New York, Toronto and NYSE Euronext stock exchanges.
+Brookfield is a global alternative asset manager focused on real estate, infrastructure, renewable power, private equity and credit.
+Brookfield owns and operates long-life assets and businesses, many of which form the backbone of the global economy.
+Utilizing its global reach, access to large-scale capital and operational expertise, Brookfield offers a range of alternative investment products to investors around the world-including public and private pension plans, endowments and foundations, sovereign wealth funds, financial institutions, insurance companies and private wealth investors.
+Brookfield Asset Management is listed on the New York and Toronto stock exchanges.
 The Partnership's investment in Brookfield represents approximately a 9% fully diluted interest in Brookfield.